peterezz/SMCC/README.md

 # SMCC
-## this is a system that record all students, courses and teacher data using ASP.NET MVC framework and Microsoft SQL server
+## this is a system that record all students, courses and teacher data using ASP.NET MVC framework, Entity Framework and Microsoft SQL server
 this system is made for **Admin** (secrtary) only

 > #### admin can access the system by login to